gerardorodriguezdev/chamaleon/gradle-plugin/README.md

 ## Features

-- Define multiple environments and swap between them
+- Define multiple environments and switch between them
 - Keep the same structure of all your environments
 - Kotlin multiplatform support in mind from the creation